 Fertilizer and the Un-Farmed

-It’s important to teach this sort of basic principle to the un-farmed because most people tend to overlook these important agricultural details.
+It’s important to teach this sort of basic principle to the un-farmed because most consumers tend to overlook these important agricultural details.
 They often don’t get the complexity of a seemingly simple thing such as soil.
 Many don’t recognize the highly scientific function of fertilizers.
 But farmers know that whatever goes on beneath the dirt affects how the plant appears out in the open air.
 This is why fertilizers are necessary to producing healthy crops.
-They provide the nutrients that certain plants need in order to grow–nutrients that the soil itself lacks.
+They provide the nutrients that certain plants need in order to grow — nutrients that the soil itself often lacks.

 The Nice Things about Artificial Corn

-The nice part about having specifically fake corn and soil soffit, though, is that (1) it won’t die and (2) it’s not as dirty.
-So all of us here at Exhibit Farm figure it’s worth our time to make it all look as realistic as possible.
-That way it’ll be something worth keeping and using for a long time to continue teaching important agricultural principles and processes.
+And the nice part about fake corn and soil is that (1) it won’t die and (2) it’s not as dirty.
+So all of us here at Exhibit Farm figure it’s worth our time to make it look as realistic as possible.
+That way it’ll be worth keeping and using for a long time to continue teaching important agricultural principles and processes.

 Check out our Instagram and Pinterest pages to see more pictures of our artificial corn project.